 2. The track of the subway is not the cleanest place in the city, and it’s home for several mouses (the “residents” I was talking about).
 But during the winter it’s easy to see these little fellows walking around the platforms – besides the tracks.
 Oh well, they clearly forgot their limits!

 3. Sometimes only one of the train cars is empty while all the others are packed.
-You may think you got luck, but it’s a trap.
+You may think you got lucky, but it’s a trap.
 There’s a reason for that car to be empty; you’ll realize that when you get in.
 The smell will tell!

 4. The subway in NYC is like a stage for street artists; some stations are full of them (Union Square is a good example).
 There’re also those artists who venture into the subway cars, and after performing they, ask for money.
 Get your coins ready if you take pictures or film them, they’ll go straight to you!